26hzhang/Word2VecfJava/README.md

 ### Version 2.2
 * Rewrite Word2Vec(f) model loader and saver, merge Word2VecModel and Word2VecfModel to ModelSerializer, cleanup the abundant codes.
 This process significantly reduce the resource occupancy by increasing the model restore time slightly.
 * Delete self-defined Pair class, change to use the Java built-in Pair function.
-* Adjust the codes of examples as well as WordNetUtils.
 * Renamed some functions and classes.
-* TODO: CollFileGenerator, DependencyGenerator and ExpressionParser need to be rewrite.
+* Cleaned up CollFileGenerator, DependencyGenerator and ExpressionParser.
-* TODO: classes and functions in vocabulary package should be adjusted.
+* Adjust the codes of examples, WordNetUtils as well as classes and functions in vocabulary package.
+* Add Glove embeddings to Word2Vec embeddings converter as well as GloVe embeddings example.

 ### Version 2.1.1
 * Bugs fixed: fail to load context embeddings of Word2VecfModel.